 - All those kegels can lead to you doing them subconsciously during sex anyway.
 Same problem.

-- Doing too many kegels, or not mixing them with reverse kegels, can lead to problems with the pelvic floor, in-balance and involuntary contractions.
-In short it can make your control worse.
+- Doing too many kegels, or not mixing them with reverse kegels, can lead to problems with the pelvic floor such as tension and involuntary contractions.

 - Focusing on kegels alone means you’re not doing the many other things which can help.